Passport to English Logo

 - No, they haven't.

-The present perfect is used to describe an action that started in the past and continues in the present.
-It is formed with the verb "have" and the past partciple ("lived" in the example below).
+The present perfect is used to describe an action that began in the past and continues into the present.
+It is formed with the verb "have" plus the past participle of the verb ("lived" in the example below).

-It can also be used to describe an action that happened at a non-specific time in the past (sometime in the past).
+It can also be used to describe an action that happened at an unspecified time in the past.

-In the example above I don't specify when.
-If I wanted to specify when, I would have to use the past tense.
+In the example above, I didn't specify when it happened.
+If I were to specify when it happened, I would have to put the verb in the past tense like in the sentence below.

-Note: The verb "have" can only be contracted in the present perfect (when it functions as an auxiliary, or "helping", verb.
-We can't contract the verb "have" when it indicates possession (e.g. "I have a car.")
+Note: The verb "have" can only be contracted in the present perfect tense.
+The verb "have" cannot be contracted when it means "to possess" or "to own."

 Past Participles

-The participle form of the verb is used with the present perfect form.
-The participle is usually formed by adding the letters -ed to the end of the verb (the same as the past tense).
-However, there are many irregular participle forms.
-Sometimes they are the same as the past tense form and sometimes they are different.
-The following table contains a list of some common irregular participle forms.
-I also included the past tense form for review.
-We will be studying irregular participle forms in some of the lessons in the advanced level just as we practiced with the past tense in the intermediate level.
+The past participle of the verb is used with the present perfect tense.
+The past participle is generally formed by adding the letters -ed to the end of the verb (the same way we form the simple past).
+However, there are many irregular past participle forms.
+Sometimes they are the same as the simple past form, and sometimes they are different.
+The following table contains a list of some irregular past participle forms and their corresponding simple past forms for review.
+We will study irregular past participle forms in more detail in the upcoming Advanced Level lessons.

 Verb Past Participle